Archima20/Archima20/README.md

 ### 💙💚 Welcome to my page 💚💙

 ## 👩🏻‍💻👩🏻‍🏫 A Software Engineer delves into Data Science 📊📈☁️
-Cloud-focused IT professional with expertise in full-stack development, data analysis, AWS Cloud, and Agile methodologies.
-Proven ability to deliver successful data-driven projects, manage cloud infrastructure, and support enterprise technical services.
+Highly motivated junior professional with a background in project management and full-stack development.
+Skilled in web application development, data pipelines, and cloud technologies.

 # About me: